-Ever since the tape of Donald Trump and Billy Bush surfaced on Oct 7, the media has been saturated with news about sexual assault.
-Like many other women, I have often felt jangled during the past ten days.?But I have also felt a strange elation.
-At last we?re talking openly about the prevalence of sexual assault.
+Ever since the Access Hollywood tape of Donald Trump and Billy Bush surfaced on Oct 7, the media has been saturated with news about sexual assault.
+Like many other women, I have often felt jangled during the past ten days.
+But I have also felt a strange elation.
+At last we are talking openly about the prevalence of sexual assault.
 At last a powerful man has to face consequences.
 At last women can speak their truth and be heard on social media.

 Have you felt emboldened to speak out?
 Many of us have stories to tell because, let’s face it, when a person grows up in a female body in a misogynist culture, she’s bound to experience assault — whether it’s unwanted words, looks, touching — or it escalates to physical violence.

-The assault that ruined my life ? the one I wrote a book about ? includes horrific details that make my story unusual: two strangers and two guns and multiple victims over five hours.
+The assault that ruined my life, the one I wrote a book about, includes horrific details that make my story unusual: two strangers and two guns and multiple victims over five hours.
 But besides those details, my story is unusual because we victims testified in court and one of the rapists was convicted.
 In other words, we got justice!